diaoenmao/Pruning-Deep-Neural-Networks-from-a-Sparsity-Perspective/README.md

     ```

 ## Results
-- Results of (a) retrained and (b) pruned models at each pruning iteration for ‘Global Pruning’ with CIFAR10 and ResNet18.
+- Results of (a) retrained and (b) pruned models at each pruning iteration for 'Global Pruning' with CIFAR10 and ResNet18.
 <p align="center">
 <img src="/asset/retrained-pruned_CIFAR10_resnet18_global.png">
 </p>